-Informational interviewing is designed to help you gather information, resources and support by talking to people.
+Informational interviewing is designed to help you gather information, resources and support by connecting with others.

 Purpose of Informational Interviewing

-One of the most powerful methods of information gathering for exploring internal and external career options is informational interviewing.
+One of the most powerful methods of information gathering for exploring career options is informational interviewing.
 Informational interviews involve talking to people about their careers and what they do in their jobs.
-It’s about gathering information about a particular industry or occupation — it is not about asking for a job.
+It’s about gathering information about a particular department or position — it is not about asking for a job.

 Benefits of informational interviewing:

-- Gaining a perspective on employment trends and opportunities.
+- Gain a perspective on employment trends and opportunities.

-- Gathering ideas for selecting relevant courses and degree programs.
+- Gather ideas for selecting relevant training courses and degree programs.

 Requesting an Informational Interview

 - Reflect on first, second or third degree contacts on LinkedIn.